crystallabs/event_handler/README.md

 As mentioned, a wrapper object is implicitly created around a handler on every `on()`, to encapsulate the handler and its subscription options (the values of `once?`, `async?`, and `at`).
-When `AddHandlerEvent` or `RemoveHandlerEvent` are emitted, they are invoked with the handlers's `Wrapper` object as argument.
+When `AddHandlerEvent` or `RemoveHandlerEvent` are emitted, they are invoked with the handlers' `Wrapper` object as argument.
 This allows listeners on these two meta events full insight into the added or removed handlers and their settings.

 ## API documentation